 As demand increases, new stablecoins are created to reduce the price back to the normal level.
 If the coin is trading too low, then coins on the market are bought up to reduce the circulating supply.
 In theory, prices of these stablecoins would remain stable as they are driven by market supply and demand.

-One active example of a non-collateralized stablecoin comes from Ampleforth, which launched its AMPL token in late 2018.
+One example comes from Ampleforth, which launched its AMPL token in late 2018.
 Ampleforth’s algorithms adjust AMPL supply on a daily basis according to demand in an effort to avoid the volatility of fixed-supply cryptocurrencies.
 In the event of a surge in demand, the Ampleforth protocol will increase the supply of AMPL to bring back the equilibrium between price and supply.

 Stablecoins have many potential real-world uses.
 Here are just a few examples.